giyu51/zabbix-graphs-bottleneck-classification/README.md

    - The trained model is saved to a file named "MK-1" in the current directory.

 This code essentially sets up a CNN model, trains it on the provided datasets, evaluates its performance, saves the model, and logs relevant information about the training process.
 Overall, this script serves as a foundation for training and evaluating an image classification model using TensorFlow and Keras.
-With further customization and expansion, it can be adapted to various image classification tasks and integrated into larger machine learning projects.

 ## :raising_hand: Contributing